This post was published in Doors & Hardware

-The opening force requirements are the same for both the 2009 edition of ICC A117.1 – Accessible and Usable Buildings and Facilities (Section 404.2.8), and the 2010 Americans With Disabilities Act Standards (Section 404.2.9).
+The opening force requirements are the same for both the 2009 and 2017 editions of ICC A117.1 – Accessible and Usable Buildings and Facilities (Section 404.2.8), and the 2010 Americans With Disabilities Act Standards (Section 404.2.9).
 The maximum opening force for interior hinged doors is 5 pounds.
 The maximum opening force for sliding and folding doors is also 5 pounds.
 Both standards note that the 5-pound force limitation does not apply to the force required to retract latch bolts or disengage other devices that hold the door in a closed position (refer to this Decoded article for more information on the forces for operable hardware as well as the 2021 IBC requirements for opening force).

 Fire doors are exempt from the 5-pound force limitation in the accessibility standards, and are subject to the minimum opening force allowable by the appropriate administrative authority.
 Although NFPA 80 – Standard for Fire Doors and Other Opening Protectives, does not include a requirement for the amount of force used to open or close a fire door, Annex A of NFPA 80 does address the need for adequate spring power to ensure that the door is closed and latched, while taking into consideration the potential difficulty of opening a fire door.
 Annex A recommends a size-3 closer for interior 3-foot-wide fire doors, and a size-4 closer for exterior fire doors.
 Wider doors or doors with abnormal air pressures or other circumstances may require an increase to the next spring size.
 The closer “size” refers to the spring power, which correlates to the opening and closing force.

 While fire doors are not required to open with 5 pounds of force, the maximum opening force for all egress doors, including fire doors and exterior doors, is addressed in the International Building Code (IBC).
-The IBC’s maximum allowable opening force for exterior doors and fire doors is a force of 30 pounds to set the door in motion, and 15 pounds to swing the door to the full-open position.
+The IBC’s maximum allowable opening force for exterior doors and fire doors is a force of 30 pounds to set the door in motion, and 15 pounds to open the door to the fully-open position.
 Power-operated doors are subject to the same requirements except that the maximum force to set the door in motion is 50 pounds, however, the BHMA standards for automatic doors impose a more restrictive limit – 30 pounds to set the door in motion.

-The closing speed of an accessible door is addressed in Section 404.2.7 of the 2009 edition of A117.1 and Section 404.2.8 of the 2010 ADA Standards: “Door closers and gate closers shall be adjusted so that from an open position of 90 degrees, the time required to move the door to a position of 12 degrees from the latch is 5 seconds minimum.”
+The closing speed of an accessible door is addressed in Section 404.2.7 of the 2009 and 2017 editions of ICC A117.1 and Section 404.2.8 of the 2010 ADA Standards: “Door closers and gate closers shall be adjusted so that from an open position of 90 degrees, the time required to move the door to a position of 12 degrees from the latch is 5 seconds minimum.”

 Again, this requirement can easily be met by adjusting the closer – this time by limiting the flow of fluid via the adjustment valves, and slowing the closing speed.
 At one time, a common practice was to equip accessible doors with delayed action closers, which delay the closing cycle for 1-2 minutes when opened to the fully-open position.
 While there may be some doors for which delayed action closers would be a good application, they are not required by the accessibility standards, and can even hinder the operation of some doors.